-- (a) may make 2 or more community service orders against a child in respect of 2 or more offences; and - (b) may make a community service order against a child who is already subject to an existing community service order.
+(b) may make a community service order against a child who is already subject to an existing community service order.

-Limitation on number of hours of community service
+151 Limitation on number of hours of community service

-151.(1) Subject to subsections (2) and (3), the community service hours specified in a community service order must not be less than 20.
+(1) Subject to subsections (2) and (3), the community service hours specified in a community service order must not be less than 20.